qaixerabbas/network_intrusion_detection/README.md

 ![Javatpoint](https://zenodo.org/badge/DOI/10.5281/zenodo.7801597.svg)

-Codes and diagrams for the paper entitled "Optimization of Predictive Performance of Intrusion Detection System Using Hybrid Ensemble Model for Secure Systems"
+Codes for the paper entitled "Optimization of Predictive Performance of Intrusion Detection System Using Hybrid Ensemble Model for Secure Systems"

 ### Following datasets were used in this study.